Reading. Writing. Listening. Speaking.

 Getting creative with the context in which students write can really help to inspire some enthusiasm for their work.

 Remember too, that how you approach the teaching of writing can have a great impact on how your students will look upon the act itself.
-The single greatest tool in your writing toolbox is your own enthusiasm for the craft.
+The single most incredible tool in your writing toolbox is your enthusiasm for the craft.

 When you are excited about writing; when you are a little in love with the act itself, your students will pick up on that.